Join our Camp Catch-Up Team!

-Camp Catch-Up relies on its dedicated Staff to supervise, support and guide the campers as they set out on their summer camp adventures with their brothers and sisters.
-This can be an emotional time for campers, many of whom have experienced trauma, abuse or neglect.
-That’s why it’s important that our Staff is sensitive and empathetic to the needs of these children.
-Camp Staff will be responsible for supervising a sibling group of between 2 and 7 kids.
+Camp Catch-Up relies on its dedicated staff to supervise, support and guide the campers as they set out on their summer camp adventures with their brothers and sisters.

-Camp Catch-Up is a technology free camp.
-All Staff are required to turn in cell phones and other electronics at the end of staff training (before campers arrive).
+As a result, Camp Catch-Up is a ‘technology free’ camp.
+All Staff and campers are required to turn in cell phones and other electronics at the end of staff training (before campers arrive).
 There will be breaks throughout camp to check messages, emails, etc. There will be emergency camp phone numbers provided in case your loved ones need to reach you at camp.

-Nurses must be RN or LPN certified and will be responsible for supervising all medical needs of campers and staff .
-This includes providing care in cases of accidents or emergencies, caring for ill campers or staff , and administering and storing all medications.
-Applicants must have education or experience in child development and working with children who have behavioral and emotional difficulties.
+Prefer to have licensed RN, LPN, or Medication Aide certified.
+Nurses will be responsible for supervising all medical needs of campers and staff .
+This includes providing care in cases of accidents or emergencies, care to ill campers or staff , and responsible for administering and storing all medications.
+Applicants must have education or experience in child development and working with children who have diverse life experiences.
 Must be able to lift up to 50 lbs.
 A copy of current license must be included with your application.

 What are you doing this summer?

 Apply by March 10th to receive a free tank top.

 Final registration is due April 15th to be considered for a camp position.